Home

 (1907-1960)

-Cyrus Millard "Okie" Stoner was born on May 12, 1907 in Sistersville, Tyler County, WV, the son of Nathan C. and Letitia (Harbaugh) Stoner.
+Cyrus Millard "Okie" Stoner was born on May 9 or 12, 1907 in Sistersville, Tyler County, WV, the son of Nathan C. and Letitia (Harbaugh) Stoner.
 He was named after a grand-uncle.

-The Stoners had one daughter, Cheryl Elaine "Sherry" Stephens.
+The Stoners produced one daughter, Cheryl Elaine "Sherry" Stephens.

-Cyrus at work on a pipeline construction project in Kansas
+Cyrus working on a pipeline project in Kansas

-In the photo seen at right, Irene and Sherry (far right) visit on the grass in Oblong, IL with Cyrus' sister Dorothy (Stoner) Sheldon and her daughters Diane and Sharon.
+In the photo seen here, Irene and Sherry (far right) visit on the grass in Oblong, IL with Cyrus' sister Dorothy (Stoner) Sheldon and her daughters Diane and Sharon.

-Daughter Sherry was just 13 at the time of Cyrus' death, and his mother, in a nursing home in Oblong, IL, was never told the news.
+Daughter Sherry was just 13 at the time of Cyrus' death.
+His mother, in a nursing home in Oblong, IL, was never told the news.

-Irene then married Robert Malcolm, and moved with Sherry to Joliet, Will County, IL.
-Later, they moved to Palestine, Crawford County, IL.
+Irene then married Robert Malcolm ( ? - ? ), and moved with Sherry to Joliet, Will County, IL.
+Later, they relocated to Palestine, Crawford County, IL.

 Irene outlived Cyrus by 13 years, and died in 1973.
 She is buried at Palestine.